kylezhao/lde-app/README.md

 x = (12) - 2(n)
 y = (0) + 1(n)

-The app can also evaluate the solutions for n any range of n say 1 to 6 in this case.
+The app can also evaluate the solutions for any range of n say 1 to 6 in this case.

 n=1  2(10) + 4(1) = 24 : 10 Chickens, 1 rabbit